ScareCrow-23/Task-Manager-MERN/Documentation.md

 Fourth Commit - (23-07-2024) -
 Completed dashoboard page, added charts and users table to it.
 Also created 2 new components, Chart.jsx and UserInfo.jsx.
 Currently I am using static data and not fetching nay data from the server.
 But with just front end I can't get into the dashboard page because of the condition I put on login page.
 So the fully tested dashboard page will be available once I have set up the backend.
 I guess data.js file in utils folder is a temporary file and will be removed once the backend will be available.

+Fifth commit - (24-07-2024) -
+Completed Tasks, Trash and Users page.
+I created a lot of different components and reused them in all these pages.
+Just a few more fixes and edits on the front end then we can start working on the backend.
+If everything goes well front end will be completed by tomorrow.